aayes89/Kinect4RPi/README.md

 # Kinect4RPi

-NodeJS server to capture Xbox 360 Kinect in real time on a Raspberry Pi 3b+.
+NodeJS server to capture Xbox 360 Kinect in real time with a Raspberry Pi 3b+.

 # How to use
 Starts: